Referral advice for patients

 • History of previous consults, tests and results

-We will need to fully understand the treatment details and the patients’ problem and will need to ask further questions and look through provided patient information.
-In making a diagnosis of trigeminal nerve injury
+The specialist will need to fully understand the treatment details and the patients’ problem and will need to ask further questions and look through provided patient information.
+In making a diagnosis of trigeminal nerve injury, imaging tests (X-rays), such as magnetic resonance imaging (MRI) or computed tomography (CT) scans of the brain, may be conducted.
+In addition the specialist may ask you to have some blood tests.

 These tests are used to eliminate some causes of trigeminal neuralgia, such as lesions, aneurysms or multiple sclerosis which are not usually present in patients with nerve injuries.